Strange quark as a probe for new physics in the Higgs sector: Proposal for an alternative detector layout

 where $L$ is the length of the radiator, $\langle\theta_c\rangle$ is the mean Cherenkov angle, and:

 where $\alpha$ is the fine-structure constant, $h$ is Planck's constant, $c$ is the speed of light, and $E$ is the energy of the photon.
 The Cherenkov angle, $\theta_c$, is given by:

 where $\lambda$ is the wavelength of the photon, $n$ is the refractive index of the medium, and $\beta$ is the Lorentz factor.
 To calculate $N_0$, one also needs to calculate $\textrm{Eff}(E)$, which is the product of all of the efficiencies in the problem, and to determine the refraction index as a function of wavelength to calculate the Cherenkov angle.
 Fig.~\ref{fig:efficiency_refractive_index} shows the refraction index for all gases considered.
-For C$_5$F$_{12}$, we used data input from J.~Seguinot's liquid data and converted it to a gas phase~\cite{Vavra:2014}.
-For all other gases, we used Ullaland's parameterisation~\cite{Ullaland:2005}.
+These gases wee measured by Ullaland~\cite{Ullaland:2005}.
 Fig.~\ref{fig:efficiency_reflectivity} shows reflectivity of various mirror coatings~\cite{LHCb:2008}.
 We chose the reflectivity of Cr/Al/MgF$_2$ coating in the calculation, as indicated on the graph.
-Fig.~\ref{fig:efficiency_PDE} shows photon detection efficiency (PDE) of a single SiPMT~\cite{NepomukOtte:2016}.
+Fig.~\ref{fig:efficiency_PDE} shows photon detection efficiency (PDE) of a single SiPM~\cite{NepomukOtte:2016}.
 We have chosen the Hamamatsu PDE for our calculation.
-Fig.~\ref{fig:efficiency_PMT} shows that a SiPMT array has additional losses due to gaps between the pixel elements of the array~\cite{Korpar:2020}, the so called ``packing efficiency''.
+Fig.~\ref{fig:efficiency_PMT} shows that a SiPM array has additional losses due to gaps between the pixel elements of the array~\cite{Korpar:2020}, the so called ``packing efficiency''.
 We have chosen a packing efficiency of 65\% in our calculation.
-Fig.~\ref{fig:efficiency_separate} shows the various efficiencies used in our calculation, and Fig.~\ref{fig:efficiency_combined} shows the final efficiency of the SiPMT-based solution compared to TMAE-based\footnote{``TMAE'' $\coloneqq$ ``tetrakis(dimethylamine)ethylene''.} final efficiency used by the SLD CRID.
-Also shown is the C$_4$F$_{10}$ refraction index to indicate chromaticity in the problem.
-One can see that the SiPMT solution is vastly better than TMAE solution in terms of overall efficiency.
+Fig.~\ref{fig:efficiency_separate} shows the various efficiencies used in our calculation, and Fig.~\ref{fig:efficiency_combined} shows the final efficiency of the SiPM-based and the TMAE-based\footnote{``TMAE'' $\coloneqq$ ``tetrakis(dimethylamine)ethylene''.} detector solutions used by the SLD CRID and the DELPHI RICH.
+Also shown is the C$_4$F$_{10}$ refraction index to indicate chromaticity\footnote{By chromaticity, we mean the variation of the refraction index as a function of wavelength.
+This effect causes an increase of the Cherenkov angle resolution, referred to as ``chromatic'' broadening.} in the problem.
+The SiPM solution is vastly better than TMAE solution in terms of overall efficiency, as one can see from Fig.~\ref{fig:efficiency_combined}.

 Fig.~\ref{fig:number_of_photoelectrons} shows the calculated number of photoelectrons per ring as a function of radiator length $L$ and as a function of momentum.
 One can see that the kaon threshold is at \unit[$\sim$10]{GeV} for C$_4$F$_{10}$ gas and that the expected number of photoelectrons per ring is about 16 for $L = \unit[25]{cm}$ and $\beta \sim 1$.
 For comparison, the SLD CRID's gaseous RICH had $\sim$10 photoelectrons per ring for 80\%~C$_5$F$_{12}$/20\%~N$_2$ mix and $L = \unit[45]{cm}$~\cite{Vavra:1999}.